Lelenaic/Monitoring-CLF/README.md

 * Add a group managment.
 * Translate this app in english.
 * Add an easy install process
+* Correct the service bug when you add an URL (double http or https)

 ##How to update ?